-- They have attended at least 50% of the theoretical classes. - They have taken the two intermediate assessment tests. - They have passed the evaluation of competences related to the laboratory practices.
-A student acquires these competences if he or she completes all the practices. - They have passed the evaluation of the competences related to all the theoretical tests (IAT1+IAT2).
+- They have attended at least 50% of the theoretical classes. - They have taken both knowledge tests (TCs) and laboratory tests (TCLs). - They have passed the evaluation of competences related to the laboratory practices.
+A student acquires these competences if he or she completes all the practices. - They have satisfactorily passed the evaluation of the competencies related to all the theoretical tests (TC1+TC2) and practical tests (TCL1+TCL2).
 A student acquires these competences if his or her average grade in these tests is equal to or greater than 50% of its maximum. - The final weighted grade of all the continuous assessment tests is equal to or greater than 5 out of 10.

-The student who follows the continuous assessment model will be considered not taken in the ordinary call, when he does not take the first IAT test.
+The student who follows the continuous assessment model will be considered not taken in the ordinary call, when he or she does not take the first TC1 and TCL1 tests.